Tracking conversions

 Pixels are the most popular way of measuring conversions and major suppliers provide simple code you can drop into your website and 3rd party providers (such as WodBoard) to measure conversions.
 For maximum results we recommend you add the code to both your website and WodBoard.

-Note many browsers are adding privacy options that mean pixel code may be blocked.
+Many browsers are adding privacy options that mean pixel code may be blocked.
 Whilst it will work for some users it won't for others.
 You should therefore take conversion stats from pixels as a guide for how well things are working rather than a definitive number.
 The metrics within your WodBoard dashboard should always be the definitive guide.

 Variables